cyber-hydrology/FLO-SR-flood-super-resolution-model/README.md

 ```

 ### Setting up the Python environment
-This model must be performed in TensorFlow version 2.15.0.
+This model must be performed in TensorFlow version 2.15.0 and
 if you have a CUDA-capable NVIDIA GPU.
 This is recommended if you want to train/evaluate the LSTM on your machine, but not strictly necessary.